Spain-Valencia Flag

 Well, here's for why!
 It looks not a little unlike this although the wave-effect tiles of the Explanada de España are said to leave some people feeling a little seasick.

-It used to be fine, the poolside contrivances a far better fit in the traditional, 30-minute[2] sitcom format and the original characterisations just about bordering on the believable.
+It used to be fine, the poolside contrivances a far better fit in the traditional, 30-minute sitcom format and the original characterisations just about bordering on the believable during what was really only 24 minutes with the adverts on ITV™.

 New Delhi (Passeig Esplanada d'Espanya)

-Preferred cuisine provider for those tiring of the tapas perhaps.
+Preferred cuisine provider for those tiring of the tapas, perhaps?
 They appear to have stolen the menu from SlyBob's local takeaway right down to the mint sauce and the mango chutney.

 Looking at some fish and meat in a city of this size is a must and the Mercat Central is Alicante's main market.